Vegan Pumpkin Cheesecake with Salted Caramel Topping

 - 2 teaspoons pumpkin pie spice

-- Press into the bottom of your parchment paper lined cheesecake pan (I used a 10” inch).
+- Press the mixture into the bottom of a 10-inch cheesecake pan that's lined with parchment paper.
 Place in the freezer while you make the filling.

 Disclaimer: Although jessicainthekitchen.com attempts to provide accurate nutritional information, kindly note that these are only estimates.
 Nutritional information may be affected based on the product type, the brand that was purchased, and in other unforeseeable ways.
 Jessicainthekitchen.com will not be held liable for any loss or damage resulting for your reliance on nutritional information.
 If you need to follow a specific caloric regimen, please consult your doctor first.